abajwa-hw/security-workshops/Setup-ranger-21.md

 #####  Setup Hive repo in Ranger

-- In Ambari, add admins group and restart HDFS hadoop.proxyuser.hive.groups: users, hr, admins
+- In Ambari, add admins group to proxy users (if not already added) and restart HDFS hadoop.proxyuser.hive.groups: users, sales, legal, admins

 - In the Ranger UI, under PolicyManager tab, click the + sign next to Hive and enter below to create a Hive repo: